zachgoldy/Poker-Now-Analysis/README.md

 Recently, I noticed that Poker Now keeps a log of almost anything that happens in a game, and provides the option to download a csv file of the log.
 As an aspiring data scientist, I thought it might be fun to analyze these logs for insights that might be interesting to me and my friends.

 So far, I have found ways to analyze player stacks and player nets as a function of time, and I hope to add more if I come up with more interesting ideas!

+#Update:

+I've now also added fun ways to display: player vpips, player post and pre flop agression rates, and the biggest pots of the night